CosmOS-Creators/docs/sites/demo/scheduling/performance.rst

 Performance
 =============================

 The performance scheduling algorithm handles the preemptive non-critical threads scheduling.
-It uses a static non-critical thread list (priority sorted to decrease context switch execution time) to take the highest priority thread as fast as possible each time the rescheduling event occurs.
-Performance scheduling algorithm also offers blocking non-critical threads caused by multiple events, such as putting the non-critical thread to sleep, being blocked by mutex or blocking it by the user.
+It uses a non-critical thread queue to take the highest priority thread as fast as possible each time the rescheduling event occurs.
+Performance scheduling algorithm also offers to stop the thread's execution caused by multiple events, such as putting the non-critical thread to sleep, being blocked by a mutex or semaphore.
 The main characteristics of the performance scheduling algorithm are:

 #.
-The algorithm iterates over non-critical thread list and schedules the next thread based on its unique priority.
+The algorithm schedules a non-critical threads based on their unique priority.

 #.
 Threads are preempted in case of:
     - System timer interrupt, with the constant preempt period.
+    - Thread tries to receive data through the channel but there are no pending data.
-    - User tries to obtain mutex locked by another thread.
+    - Thread tries to obtain mutex locked by another thread.
-    - User tries to obtain sempahore locked by another thread.
+    - Thread tries to obtain semaphore locked by another thread.
-    - User puts them into sleep for some specific time.
-    - User puts them into a blocked state.
+    - Thread tries to handle the interrupt, but there has been no interrupt request made yet.
+    - Thread suspends its execution for a specified period with the thread sleep function.

 For more information please read the performance scheduling section in the :ref:`about_whitepaper`.